willhowes/CV/README.md

 - British Administration
 - BA (Hons) 2.2

-#### Reigate Grammar School (1992 to 2000)
-- A-Levels:	2 x C 	(Sports Studies, Business Studies), 1 x D 	(History)
-- GCSEs: 	10 (A*–C grades)

 ## Experience

 **Adams & Remers LLP** (August 2017 to June 2019)
 *Licensed Conveyancer*
-- Managing my own case-load with a variety of transaction and in particular residential property sales and purchases.
+- Managing my own case-load with a variety of transactions and in particular residential property sales and purchases.
 - Designing standard letters, forms, checklists, guidance leaflets for clients.
 - Keeping colleagues updated with legislation and transactional changes to conveyancing.